Milan travel guide

 Turin Caselle Airport

-Location: The airport is located 10 miles (16km) north of Turin.
+Location: The airport is located 10 miles (16km) northwest of Turin.

 Time: GMT +1 (GMT +2 from the last Sunday in March to the the last Sunday in October).

 Getting to the city: The GTT railway has service directly to central Turin from the train station adjacent to the passenger terminal.
 There are also regular buses to the city centre, which take approximately 45 minutes.